Readings for the Feast of St. Athanasius

 for I am with you, alleluia.

-you raised up Saint Athanasius
+who raised up the Bishop Saint Athanasius

-Grant this through our Lord Jesus Christ, your Son
+Through our Lord Jesus Christ, your Son,

-who lives and reigns with you and the Holy Spirit,
+who lives and reigns with you in the unity of the Holy Spirit,

-one God, forever and ever.
+God, for ever and ever.

 Home